emmanz1995/twitter-verse-bot/README.md

 ## Description

 Twitter Verse Bot, to tweet Bible verses every Sunday Morning at 8:30am.
 The bible verses will be fetched from a Bible api using feign.js and will be stored in a MongoDB database and from there a Bible verse will be picked at random from the db and using the cron job scheduler will be twittered at the respective time set.
+This is an open-source project in case you were wondering.
+Contributions will be excepted, keep an eye on the readme file for more information in the future.

 ## Running the Bible Verse Bot